shyin2021/MTDDS/README.txt

 Main steps for a benchmarking run:
 Step 1: Data and queries generation
-Step 2: Databases load
-Step 3: Power tests
-Step 4: Performance SLO generation
+Step 2: Performance SLO generation
-Step 5: Multi-tenant query workload generation
+Step 3: Multi-tenant query workload generation
-Step 6: Multi-tenant query workload tests
+Step 4: Multi-tenant query workload tests
-(Step 7: PO_Metric 1 and PO_Metric 2 measurement
+(Step 5: PO_Metric 1 and PO_Metric 2 measurement
 AND/OR
-Step 8: PO_Metric 1 Bis and PO_Metric 2 Bis measurement)
+Step 6: PO_Metric 1 Bis and PO_Metric 2 Bis measurement)
-Step 9: Final scores computation
+Step 7: Final scores computation

 [About the reproducibility]
-The duration of the complete run is controled to be reasonable (less than 24 hours).
-However, the difficulty to reproduce all our (intermediate and final) experimental results is not the benchmarking run itself, but the deployment and configuration of the SUTs.
+The duration of the complete run is controled to be reasonable (less than 72 hours).
+However, the difficulty for reproducing all our (intermediate and final) experimental results is not to run the benchmark itself, but to deploy and configure the SUTs.
 It is very time consuming, and what's more, since the hardware used will be anyway different, the gathered numbers will also be different.
 However, these numbers are only the input of the core MTD-DS benchmark proposal.
 Therefore, we provide them directly in dedicated sub-folders in the "files" folder, so that the steps of the core benchmark proposal can be replayed.
 All these "directly provided" intemediate materials are in plain text format, so they can be easily visualized and checked, if necessary.